j-schmidt-eu/8-inch-floppy-50-pin-to-34-pin-adapter/README.md

-# 8-inch floppy drive - 50-pin to 34-pin adapter Rev. 1
+# 8-inch floppy drive - 50-pin to 34-pin adapter Rev. 2

-<u>****!!
-This is the legacy revision 1 of the adapter, stored for reference!
-For new projects use the latest version form the [master branch](https://github.com/j-schmidt-eu/8-inch-floppy-50-pin-to-34-pin-adapter/tree/master). !!****</u>

 > The 50-pin to 34-pin adapter can be used to adapt 8-inch floppy disk drives (using a 50-pin connector) to be controlled by 3.5-inch and 5.25-inch floppy controllers (using a 34-pin connector).